Some simple tips to prevent kidney failure in rabbits.

 Good to know about Renal failure in rabbits:

-- Make sure that the granules you give it do not contain calcium.
+- Make sure that the pellets you give him do not contain calcium.

-- Vary as much as possible the vegetables you give it, some are richer in calcium than others…
+- Vary as much as possible the vegetables you give him, some are richer in calcium than others…

-- Check the water you give it too… Water can contain too much calcium.
-I personally, did not give tap water to my rabbit because it was too chlorinated… So I gave it the same water we drank!
+- Check the water you give him too… Water can contain too much calcium.
+I personally, did not give tap water to my rabbit because it was too chlorinated… So I gave him the same water we drank!

 To go even further, while respecting a more natural and gentle treatment, our vet chose to treat Harry with herbal medicine: she gave him a treatment of E.P.S (standardized plant extract) to swallow.
 She chose plants known to work against kidney failure, such as plantain, dandelion and milk thistle.